Sufficient knowledge of Immunology is required (comparable to the Immunology taught in the bachelor Biomedical Sciences).

 use of cellular therapy to treat hematological malignancies after allogeneic stem cell transplantation

 Lectures, self-study assignments, work-groups

-Students will be assessed for oral presentations, participations in discussions, newspaper article from a recent research article and a review written based on knowledge as acquired during the course.
+Students will be assessed for oral presentations, participations in discussions, newspaper article and written exam.

 Further information about the assessment can be found on the Blackboardsite of this course.